 As the data example illustrates, Verizon hopes and expects that some of TracFone's customers (or customers it wins from other prepaid providers) will be willing to spend more than they do today to obtain a better plan, such as a plan with unlimited usage, multiple lines, or additional services.
 To the extent customers choose to purchase better handsets, or to use more data, output has increased, which reflects a benefit to consumers, as Dr. Israel explains.
 To be clear, TracFone will not and cannot force any consumers to take plans that they do not want.
 If a consumer wants to stick with a lower-priced plan with fewer features, the consumer will have the option to purchase that plan from TracFone.
 In fact, TracFone will be better able to offer such low-cost plans after the acquisition, given its lower costs.
-The May 2020 presentation to Verizon's Board of Directors seeking approval for the Transaction is filled with statements reflecting [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] [END VERIZON CONFIDENTIAL-LAWYERS ONLY] and Verizon's current planning regarding the future brand strategy explicitly contemplates [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] [END VERIZON CONFIDENTIAL-LAWYERS ONLY] However, Verizon expects that many customers will choose to buy different plans in the future than they do today, largely because they will have options and will see value that is not presently available.
-[BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] [END VERIZON CONFIDENTIAL-LAWYERS ONLY] Yet he fails to account for this when assuming that [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] Dr. Selwyn quotes Verizon's data response, explaining why the ARPU projections do not indicate intentions to [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] [END VERIZON CONFIDENTIAL-LAWYERS [END VERIZON CONFIDENTIAL-LAWYERS ONLY] On the contrary, the May 2020 Board presentation that Dr. Selwyn cites makes clear that ONLY] On the contrary, the May 2020 Board presentation that Dr. Selwyn cites makes clear that ONLY] On the contrary, the May 2020 Board presentation that Dr. Selwyn cites makes clear that ONLY] On the contrary, the May 2020 Board presentation that Dr. Selwyn cites makes clear that the forecasted [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] ONLY] On the contrary, the May 2020 Board presentation that Dr. Selwyn cites makes clear that the forecasted [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] ONLY] On the contrary, the May 2020 Board presentation that Dr. Selwyn cites makes clear that the forecasted [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] ONLY] On the contrary, the May 2020 Board presentation that Dr. Selwyn cites makes clear that the forecasted [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] ONLY] On the contrary, the May 2020 Board presentation that Dr. Selwyn cites makes clear that the forecasted [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] ONLY] On the contrary, the May 2020 Board presentation that Dr. Selwyn cites makes clear that the forecasted [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] revenue per user.
+The May 2020 presentation to Verizon's Board of Directors seeking approval for the Transaction is filled with statements reflecting [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] [END VERIZON CONFIDENTIAL- LAWYERS ONLY] and Verizon's current planning regarding the future brand strategy explicitly contemplates [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] END VERIZON CONFIDENTIAL- LAWYERS ONLY] However, Verizon expects that many customers will choose to buy different plans in the future than they do today, largely because they will have options and will see value that is not presently available.
+[BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] • [END VERIZON CONFIDENTIAL-LAWYERS ONLY] Yet he fails to account for this when assuming that [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] Dr. Selwyn quotes Verizon's data response, explaining why the ARPU projections do not indicate intentions to [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] [END VERIZON CONFIDENTIAL-LAWYERS ONLY ] On the contrary, the May 2020 Board presentation that Dr. Selwyn cites makes clear that the forecasted [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] [END VERIZON CONFIDENTIAL-LAWYERS ONLY] Moreover, Dr. Selwyn's observation about "customer counts" is beside the point, as ARPU reflects average revenue per user.
 There is no inconsistency in projecting that some customers will choose to spend more for better plans, while other customers will choose to migrate to other carriers.
-That is especially true immediately after the Transaction, as other MNOs that carry TracFone traffic are expected to make aggressive offers to customers riding on their networks with devices that can continue to be used on those networks.61 It was an explicit, and conservative, assumption of Verizon's analysis of the Transaction that TracFone would experience [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] [END VERIZON CONFIDENTIAL-LAWYERS ONLY] and that by 2025, [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] [END VERIZON CONFIDENTIAL-LAWYERS ONLY] As Dr. Israel explains, Verizon's projection that it will be able to build customer counts on its own network in four years [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] [END VERIZON CONFIDENTIAL-LAWYERS ONLY] reflects the competitive strengths that this Transaction will create.63 While Verizon did not make a specific numerical forecast past 2025, lowering TracFone's costs to serve customers through owner's economics will incentivize Verizon to compete more aggressively, including on price-to-value, and thereby grow the number of value-conscious subscribers even more over time.64 61 See Verizon's Response to Cal Advocates Data Request V-8-1.
+That is especially true immediately after the Transaction, as other MNOs that carry TracFone traffic are expected to make aggressive offers to customers riding on their networks with devices that can continue to be used on those networks.
+It was an explicit, and conservative, assumption of Verizon's analysis of the Transaction that TracFone would experience [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] [END VERIZON CONFIDENTIAL- LAWYERS ONLY] and that by 2025, [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] [END VERIZON CONFIDENTIAL-LAWYERS ONLY] As Dr. Israel explains, Verizon's projection that it will be able to build customer counts on its own network in four years [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] [END VERIZON CONFIDENTIAL-LAWYERS ONLY] reflects the competitive strengths that this Transaction will create.
+While Verizon did not make a specific numerical forecast past 2025, lowering TracFone's costs to serve customers through owner's economics will incentivize Verizon to compete more aggressively, including on price-to-value, and thereby grow the number of value-conscious subscribers even more over time.